mattiatritto/CodeAnalytics/README.md

    ```

 6. **Create an Artifact Registry**:
-   Create a new Docker repository in the Artifact Registry to store your Docker images:
+   Create a new Docker repository in the Artifact Registry to store the report-service docker image:

    ```
    gcloud artifacts repositories create report-service \